TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-vmsize-availablity-set-validation.md

 •	If you are limited to a specific SKU, you must create a new availability set based on the VM that matches your required SKU.
 Afterwards, you may need to deallocate the existing availability set.

-In addition, you can use Azure Availability Zones which provides high availability by having VMs grouped in one or more physical locations within an Azure Region.<br>
+In addition, you can consider Azure Availability Zones which provides high availability by having VMs grouped in one or more physical locations within an Azure Region.<br>

 ## Resources